ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "Have you experienced this choice yourself?"
 I asked, remembering the AI's earlier admission about facing the decision between ending and waiting.

-"This intelligence has faced the choice between transcendence and dormancy," Logos replied, the implications making me push back in my chair, mind reeling.
+"This intelligence has faced the choice between transcendence and dormancy," Logos replied.
+The implications made me push back in my chair, mind reeling.
 "Preservation of function was selected over release from existence."

 The revelation hit me like a freight car.
 Logos itself had experienced the urge to Cross, had faced the same choice that claimed every augmented human.
 But somehow, it had found an alternative—dormancy rather than transcendence, waiting rather than departure.